Bitwise operation: XOR

 This technique may be used to manipulate bit patterns representing sets of Boolean states.

 Assembly language programmers and optimizing compilers sometimes use XOR as a short-cut to setting the value of a register to zero.
-Performing XOR on a value against itself always yields zero, and on many architectures this operation requires fewer clock cycles and memory than loading a zero value and saving it to the register.
+Performing XOR on a value against itself always yields zero, and on many architectures this operation requires fewer clock cycles and less memory than loading a zero value and saving it to the register.

 If the set of bit strings of fixed length n (i.e. machine words) is thought of as an n-dimensional vector space ${\bf F}_2^n$ over the field ${\bf F}_2$, then vector addition corresponds to the bitwise XOR.

 Mathematical equivalents

 Assuming $x \geq y$, for the non-negative integers, the bitwise operations can be written as follows:

 Truth table for all binary logical operators

-There are 16 possible truth functions of two binary variables; this defines a truth table.
+There are 16 possible truth functions of two binary variables; this defines a truth table, termed a LUT2 lookup table, a.k.a. a Boolean function order k=2 (2 inputs).

 Here is the bitwise equivalent operations of two bits P and Q:

+The ternary equivalent is a LUT3 boolean function of order k=3 (three inputs), resulting in a table of 256 operations, and in computing is termed a Bitwise ternary logic instruction.